 Note: It is the responsibility of the client to ensure the Application Server is running correctly and readily accessible PRIOR to the on-site installation to be performed by NCR Cash Management.

-Additionally, the Application Server should be installed in a directory structure without spaces, example: C:\IBM\WebSphere.
+Additionally, the Application Server should be installed in a directory structure without spaces, for example: C:\IBM\WebSphere.

 It is also strongly recommended that the application server be deployed in the root directory (or close to the root directory).